Cox giving internet access to nearly 600 Kansas homes in broadband expansion project

 TOPEKA, Kan.
-(KSNT)– Cox Communications is giving nearly six hundred homes across Kansas internet access.
+(KSNT) – Cox Communications is giving nearly 600 homes across Kansas internet access.

 Representatives for Cox made the announcement in a meeting with the state’s Special Committee on Economic Recovery on Tuesday.